 When selecting your next PC case there is a lot more to it than how good it looks and how many LEDs it has (although that’s obviously important too!).
-You need to make sure it keeps your rig cool while making as little noise as possible, that it has the features you want, such as space for a water-cooling system and that the front panel connectors give you what you need.
+You'll need to make sure it keeps your rig cool while making as little noise as possible, that it has the features you're looking for and all the ports and connections in the right places to suit your needs

-The first thing to do is work out how big you need your case to be.
-This is going to depend on the size of the motherboard that you plan on using for your build.
+The very first problem you should tackle is to work out how big you need your case to be, and this is going to depend on the size of the motherboard that you plan on using for your build.
 While most high quality cases do tend to be flexible, make sure you know the dimensions of your motherboard and check the dimensions of the case before you purchase!

 If you're putting together a new PC then be sure to look at our top graphics cards too.

-But without further ado, here are some of the best cases around from the biggest brands.
+But without further ado, we've put together the best PC gaming cases from the best brands.

 CoolerMaster MasterBox 5+